wws-inc/imgur-core/README.md

 # imgur-core
-Dotent Core authentication, authorization and API for Imgur
+.net core authentication, authorization and API for Imgur